Frequently Asked Questions

 No. Students need not be based in India.
-Almost all the course, except for the Weekend Policy Workshops is conducted on an online Learning Management System.
-The Weekend Policy Workshops will be conducted in India, likely in Bangalore.
+Almost all of the course, except for the Weekend Workshops, is conducted on an online Learning Management System.
+The Weekend Workshops will be conducted in India, likely in New Delhi and Bangalore.

 Can this course be taken by someone without being familiar with computers and/or without an internet connection?